aufdj/prisirv/README.md

-  -q,  -quiet            Suppresses output other than errors -clobber               Allow file clobbering -file-align            Truncate blocks to align with file boundaries -cm                    Use Context Mixing compression method
+  -q,  -quiet            Suppresses output other than errors -clobber               Allow file clobbering -file-align            Truncate blocks to align with file boundaries -store                 Store files with no compression

-Flags '-file-align' and '-cm' have no effect on extraction.
+Flags '-file-align' and '-store' have no effect on extraction.

 Sorting Methods:
   -sort ext      Sort by extension